nlathia/nlathia.github.io/_posts/2020-08-01-ML-Collaboration.md

 Machine learning, or "[Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35)," changes many things about programming.
 A recent highlight was a colleague who, after training his first model, told me "I used to be able to go home at the end of the day, knowing that my code worked." 😅

-Aside from the complexity of machine learning itself -- the maths, models, and recent advances -- machine learning is also breaking everything that was common practice in Software Engineering.
+Aside from the complexity of machine learning itself -- the maths, models, and recent advances -- machine learning is also breaking everything that is common practice in Software Engineering.

 ML today is broadly pitched as a **sequential** process, covering steps that do things to extract, load, and transform the data, steps that train and validate models, and steps that ~~draw the rest of the fucking owl~~ put the model [into production](http://veekaybee.github.io/2020/06/09/ml-in-prod/#the-mystery-of-deploying-ml).